Learn how to replace the battery and save battery life on the Apple iPhone 5c. Find out more on this page:

 Battery saving mode settingsWe're sorry, this feature is not available for your device.

 To save and extend battery life, follow these steps:

 - Lower screen brightness and backlight duration

-To lower the screen brightness, go to Settings > Brightness & Wallpaper and adjust the slider.
+To lower the screen brightness, go to Settings > Wallpapers & Brightness and adjust the slider.
 Alternately, you can select Auto-Brightness to brighten and dim the screen based on your current environment.

 - Turn off Bluetooth, GPS, Wi-Fi, and Portable Wi-Fi hotspot when not in use.
 All of these features will frequently search for connections in the background while you aren’t using them.
 To turn these features on and off, go to Settings.

 If Wi-Fi is available, use it: Using Wi-Fi not only saves your mobile data usage, it also can be a more power-efficient way to use data instead of using your mobile network.

 Keeping a constant feed from your social networks and e-mail accounts can cause your phone to be constantly interacting with the mobile network.
 Reducing the frequency that applications and e-mail accounts update can preserve battery life.